 The MCSU will use available inspectors to conduct regular enforcement/inspection details each month in the identified high fatal crash areas and target unsafe driving behaviors that contribute to CMV crashes that are identified as primary contributing factors.
-The MCSU will monitor and evaluate the enforcement efforts on a monthly basis using data from FMCSA's Crash Statistics Mapping Tool, ADVANCE data dashboard and the Combined Accident Reduction Efforts (CARE) to adjust the enforcement strategies as necessary.
+The MCSU will monitor and evaluate the enforcement efforts on a monthly basis using data from FMCSA's Crash Statistics Mapping Tool, ADVANCE data dashboard, and the Combined Accident Reduction Efforts (CARE) to adjust the enforcement strategies as necessary.
 The data from both resources will ensure enforcement strategies are adjusted as needed.
 Additionally, periodic focused details will be held as statistical data indicates problematic areas.

-Additional emphasis will be directed towards CMV involved Work Zone crashes.
-Currently, 30% of work zone fatalities nationally involve a CMV.
-Appropriate enforcement efforts within work zones and the congested areas immediately before and after will be empahsized.
-This will include not only inspection activity, but also increased enforcement of contributing crash factors.
+Additional emphasis will be directed toward CMV-involved Work Zone crashes.
+Currently, 33% of work zone fatalities nationally involve a CMV.
+Appropriate enforcement efforts within work zones and congested areas immediately before and after will be emphasized.
+This will include not only inspection activity but also increased enforcement of contributing crash factors.

 ALEA's plan to reduce the overall number of CMV crashes, especially those in and around work zones, by 15% will be by utilizing strategically planned enforcement details.
-These details are identified as strike forces - passenger carrier and Haz-mat, Intermodal enforcement details, and Safe Drive Enforcement Waves.
+These details are identified as strike forces: Passenger Carrier, Haz-mat, Intermodal enforcement details, and Safe Drive Enforcement Waves.
 The locations of these details are carefully researched by the MCSU field Sergeants and are scheduled for areas identified by analyzing crash data from the previous quarter.
 If circumstances arise based on the collected data that additional details need to be implemented, such details will be scheduled and reported along with the regularly scheduled details.
-ALEA will also utilize high-priority grant-awarded overtime funds specifically those which target areas in and around work zones.
 The MCSU will afford CVE troopers the opportunity to work grant-funded overtime in high-risk areas and in an effort to reduce CMV-involved crashes as well.

-The ALEA Highway Patrol Troopers conduct enforcement activities on mile posted high crash corridors.
-These corridors have been identified through data analitics and pin maps derivied from the ADVANCE data dashboard.
+The ALEA Highway Patrol Troopers conduct enforcement activities on mile-posted high crash corridors.
+These corridors have been identified through data analytics and pin maps derived from the ADVANCE data dashboard.